 And a special shout out to our NFFTT volunteer community: the next time you see volunteers Pamela, Katherine, Silvia, Eva, and Leslie on a fruit pick, you can ask them for the inside scoop on jamming!
 Thanks so much for sharing your time and joining us.
 Regent Park: it’s always a pleasure.
 Thanks for working with us and we’ll see you in August!

-A huge thank you to TD Bank Group for generously supporting our programming with Regent Park.
+A huge thank you to TD Bank Group for generously supporting our partner agency programming series.